SrGonao/sae_overlap/README.md

 Although the aligment of the SAEs with less than 32k latents is fast, the aligment of the other sizes takes a long time, so we provide the average aligment and the indices in the [alignment](alignment) folder.

+All trained SAEs can be found in [HuggingFace](https://huggingface.co/EleutherAI/sae_overlap/tree/main).

 # License

 Copyright 2024 the EleutherAI Institute